tcet-opensource/documentation/docs/projects/tnp-website/frontend/components/internships.md

 4. Save the file.

-5. Run `yard preview` on the terminal to see the changes made in your local environment.
+5. Run `yarn dev` on the terminal to see the changes made in your local environment.

 ### Creating Company Card